opalmedapps/docs/docs/install/index.md

 #### Restrict service account permissions

-By default, Firebase creates a service account and API keys with excessive permissions.
+By default, Firebase creates a service account and API keys.
-This is fine for development.
-However, it is not recommended for a production environment.

-We recommend you delete the service account that was created by default.
+The service account likely has more permissions than are needed.
+We recommend to restrict the permissions as much as possible.

 Go to the [Service Accounts in Google Cloud](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts) and select your Firebase project, then: